The Seven Mechanisms

 The mechanism: The four principles — Personal Agency, Mutual Respect, Objective Reason, Reflective Thinking — apply across every culture, every context, every developmental stage.
 One investment, infinite contexts of application.

 The evidence: Well-supported.
 The convergence evidence (Essay 7) demonstrates that independent research programs across four countries and four decades arrive at these same principles.
 Wisdom traditions spanning millennia and radically different metaphysics converge on the same practical commitments.
-This isn't cultural specificity dressed up as universality.
-It's genuine architectural commonality in how human development works.
+The universality claim isn't assumed — it's earned.
+Convergent findings from independent researchers don't converge because they share cultural assumptions.
+They converge because they're tracking something real.

 The investment implication: You're not funding a solution for one population.
 You're funding a framework that works wherever humans develop — which is everywhere humans are.